For more information about formats, visit our ordering page.

 International Relations Terminology

-By organizing key terms into four broad conceptual categories, students become aware of key terminology and issues related to international studies.
+By organizing key terms into four broad conceptual categories, students gain familiarity with issues and terms that are useful for learning about and discussing international relations.

 Rethinking International Relations

-Analyzing different perspectives on international relations, students begin to identify the issues, values, and assumptions integral to the debate about the international system.
+Analyzing different perspectives on international relations, students begin to identify the issues, values, and assumptions integral to the debate about international affairs.
+Sources address a range of issues, including globalization, climate change, economic justice, the Arab Spring, government surveillance, and the use of drones.

 Examining Global Opinion